SBR - the world's most frequently produced synthetic rubber

 What is styrene-butadiene rubber (SBR)?

-Styrene-butadiene rubber (SBR, styrene butadiene rubber) is a synthetic rubber, which is characterised by Copolymerisation of styrene and butadiene.
-Due to its use in tyre production, among other things, it is the world's most frequently produced Synthetic rubber and is characterised by a balanced property profile that makes it suitable for numerous technical and everyday applications.
+Styrene butadiene rubber (SBR) is a synthetic rubber produced by copolymerising styrene and butadiene.
+It is the most frequently produced synthetic rubber in the world, partly due to its use in tyre production, and is characterised by a balanced property profile that makes it suitable for numerous technical and everyday applications.

 • Good abrasion resistance and mechanical strength